Options Trading Simulation

 Each team must be enrolled in a full-time undergraduate or MBA program in Canada.

 Teams must be composed of one to four participants.
 There is no limit to the number of teams per university or faculty.

 - Each team is given a virtual cash account of $100,000 to build its options portfolio.

 - This ten-week Options Trading Simulation is held during the 2017 winter semester, from January 30, 2017 to April 7, 2017.

-- To construct their options portfolio, teams must choose at least 10 Canadian option classes from the 100 most active securities.
+- To construct their options portfolio, teams must choose at least 10 Canadian options classes from the 100 most active Toronto Stock Exchange securities.

-- Each mandatory strategy must have a minimum notional value of $5,000 or 10 option contracts.
-There is no minimum holding period required.
+- Each mandatory strategy must have a minimum notional value of $5,000 or 10 options contracts.
+No minimum holding period required.

-- Each initiating stock and option transaction is limited to a maximum of 5,000 shares and 50 option contracts on the same option series.
+- Each initiating stock and options transaction is limited to a maximum of 5,000 shares or 50 options contracts in the same options series.

 - Mandatory strategies must be traded in a single transaction by selecting the "Transaction Type" field of the Trading Simulator, and not by legs.

 - Each team can receive a maximum of five margin calls during the Simulation.

 - All positions must be liquidated before the market close on April 7, 2017.

 Each team must execute the following four predefined options trading strategies: